utkarsh24122/s3extractor/README.md

-# s3extractor
+# s3extractor 🔍
-Bash Script to extract s3 buckets from JS files of the target.
+Bash Script to extract s3 buckets from JS files of the target and check their permissions.

 - ⚙ How it works:
 1. Finds Subdomains of the target